Ever Wondered what are the Pros and Cons of Surrogacy?

 A surrogacy journey is not only physically demanding, but emotionally as well.
 Our team works diligently to make sure that your journey is as smooth as possible.
-Our surrogacy agency is located in San Diego, California.
+Our surrogacy agency is located in San Diego, California but we are recruiting Surrogates all over the U.S..
 Below are the basic requirements to become a surrogate mother with Physician’s Surrogacy.

 - Be between the ages of 21 and 37 years old

 - Have at least one child of your own

 - Have a BMI under 32- you can calculate your BMI here

 - Be a U.S. citizen or U.S. permanent resident

 - Be a resident of AZ, CA, CO, DC, DE, FL, IL, , NJ, NH, MD, ME, OR, NV, RI, SC, WA, VT or TX

 Women who decide to become a Surrogate have different reasons for doing so.
 Most of them find this to be an amazing and wonderful opportunity through which they can contribute to another family’s growth.
 They find their journey to be an extremely satisfying and highly rewarding experience.
 Let’s take a look at the advantages that come with the decision of being a surrogate.

 Surrogacy brings rewarding experience of love and altruism

 Surrogacy can be a fulfilling experience, for both the Surrogates as well as the Intended Parents.
 Nothing compares to the joy of carrying a child for someone who is unable to do so themselves.
 The Intended Parents get a sense of completeness by welcoming a new family member, but for a Surrogate the feeling is one of pride from having provided the parents with their bundle of joy they’ve waited so long for.